ai4cat/AI4C-LitMiner/README.md

 ❌ We do not redistribute full-text literature

-Users are required to:

-Obtain the relevant publications through legal and authorized channels (e.g., institutional access, publisher purchase)
+Users are required to obtain the relevant publications through legal and authorized channels (e.g., institutional access, publisher purchase).

 This repository only provides: